Hello Rotarians - Hard to believe the end of the Rotary year is just 4 weeks away. It's been an honor to serve as your President.

 CAAHT (Community Action Again Human Trafficking) Club

-Monthly meetings are conducted at noon on first and third Tuesdays on Zoom.
+Monthly meetings are at noon on first and third Tuesdays on Zoom.
+For info contact Sharon Sullivan or Patti Mellard: sharon.sullivan@washburn.edu / patti@keystaffing.com.

-Monthly meetings are conducted at noon on first and third Tuesdays on Zoom.
+Monthly meetings are at noon on first and third Tuesdays on Zoom.
+For info contact Sharon Sullivan or Patti Mellard: sharon.sullivan@washburn.edu / patti@keystaffing.com.

 Opportunities to Contribute: